 Keeping Zebra Finches and Budgies Together

-As Canaries, Zebra finches and Budgerigars are the three most popular cage birds in the world, it is not unreasonable to assume that they will all get on well together.
-Zebras actually do a lot better with Budgies than the more nervous Canaries, and in an aviary or birdhouse the two unrelated species will go about their business without taking much notice of each other.
+As mentioned above, Canaries, Zebra Finches and Budgerigars are the three most popular cage birds throughout the world.
+Because of this one would assume that they will all get on well together.
+Zebra Finches, being more confident in themselves, actually fare a lot better with Budgies than the Canary does and in an aviary or bird house the two species will go about their days seemingly without noticing one another.Again, be sure to provide enough space in your cage or aviary.

 Zebra Finches and Budgies, both natives of Australia, thrive together in a large, mixed aviary